At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a personalised cover letter that expresses your passion for supporting children with SEND.
-Discuss your proactive attitude, communication skills, and how you can contribute to the nurturing environment of the school.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting children with SEND.
+Mention specific experiences that demonstrate your skills in communication, patience, and adaptability.

 How to prepare for a job interview at Ribbons & Reeves